 In order to see whether the DSM has been exported correctly (with correct coordinate system), we have loaded the TIFF file to free open-source GIS software – QGIS.

-We can compare the coordinates of a mouse cursor placed approximately in the upper-left corner in the RC an in QGIS, both in the same epsg:3016 coordinate system.
+We can compare the coordinates of a mouse cursor placed approximately in the same position in the RC and in QGIS, both in the same epsg:3016 coordinate system.

-Sampled Projection can be exported through the 2D ORTHO context menu in the export section, and can be exported in these formats:
+Sampled Points can be exported through the ORTHO 2D, Tools context menu in the export section, and can be exported in these formats:

 After selecting a specific format, the Export model dialog shows up.

 Depending on the chosen save-as-type of a model, you will get one of the following export model options - except the *.partList, which needs no additional export settings.
-You can find all dialogs and explanation of the parameters in the application Help -> Export, Import and Re-use Computations -> Model Export.
+You can find all dialogs and explanations of the parameters in the application Help -> Export, Import, and Re-use Computations -> Model Export.

 In this example, we have exported the Altitude layer of a projection in the 'epsg:3016 – SWEREF99 20 15' coordinate system in the TIFF format, and Sampled projection in XYZ Point Cloud format, and visualized them using QGIS plugin Qgis2threejs.